aleksibovellan/wazuh-alerts-to-signal/README.md

 ## Signal Account Setup (Mobile App)

-1. Install Signal on a mobile phone, and login/register the device for that Signal account, as it automatically guides through.
+1. Install Signal on a mobile phone, and login/register the device for that Signal account, as it usually automatically guides through.
 2. Verify the phone number if needed, or otherwise - if so guided - ensure that the mobile device Signal login/registration is completed.
 3. Create 3 Signal groups named: